Azara’s agouti sitting down

 Diet

-Herbivores – Diet consitis of fruits, nuts, leaves, plants, seeds and vegetables.
+Herbivores – consists of fruits, nuts, leaves, plants, seeds and vegetables.

 • location icon

-Data deficient – uncertainty on the distribution of the species treats, distribution and conservation efforts.
+Data deficient – uncertainty on the distribution of the species, and possible threats.

 • Introduction